 Farah K. Benattia*, Zoheir Arrar, Fayçal Dergal and Youssef Khabbal Pages 696 - 706 ( 11 )

-Objective: The purpose of this study was to characterize the phytochemical composition of hydroalcoholic extract of prickly pear seeds that are causing therapeutic effects.
+Objective: The purpose of this study was to characterize the phytochemical composition of hydroalcoholic extract of prickly pear seeds that cause therapeutic effects.

-Conclusion: These data suggest that the seeds of the cactus "Opuntia ficus-indica" could be a potential source of natural compound and reveal that the hydro-ethanolic extract of this species are promising sources, as well as therapeutic agents for the research of new natural active ingredients.
+Conclusion: These data suggest that the seeds of the cactus "Opuntia ficus-indica" could be a potential source of natural compound and reveal that the hydroethanolic extract of this species is a promising source, as well as a therapeutic agent for the research of new natural active ingredients.